 Self-improvement is different for everyone.
 And far be it from me to judge others for wanting to do what makes them feel good.
 The shift in appearance that comes with getting older is made so much harder for us women with the endless, subliminal body-shaming that fills the airwaves.
 And although I’ve been hostage to social mores at times, there’s no rhyme or reason to much of it.

 There was, however, a reason for my rhyming when, as a member of an online writers’ community, I used to submit poetry.
-Mostly, it was because I was too bloody lazy to come up with short stories.
-But maybe it was because the power of poetry cuts deeper than a scalpel can.
+Mostly, it was because I was too bloody lazy to invest any time in writing short stories.
+Or maybe it was because the power of poetry cuts deeper than a scalpel can.

 By No Stretch

-So, when the body-shaming tries to have its way with me in a weak moment, I can look back on this particular poem I wrote:
+If the body-shaming tries to have its way with me again, I shall look back on this particular poem I wrote: